Department of Health Behavior (GRAD)

 Public Health, Master's Program (M.P.H.) — Health Behavior Concentration

-The Master of Public Health (MPH) concentration in Health Behavior is hosted by the Gillings School’s Department of Health Behavior and prepares students for leadership positions in public health practice.
-You will learn to use social and behavioral science to adapt, implement, and evaluate programs and policies that promote health, prevent disease and injury, and work towards health equity at all levels of the social ecological framework – from the individual to organizations, from communities to macro-structures and policies.
-Students will build strong quantitative and qualitative research skills, as well as vital community engagement and project management skills.
+The Master of Public Health (MPH) concentration in Health Behavior is hosted by the Gillings School’s Department of Health Behavior (recently named the #2 best social and behavioral science program per U.S. News Rankings in 2024) and prepares students for leadership positions in public health practice.
+You will learn to use social and behavioral science to develop, adapt, implement and evaluate programs and policies that promote health, prevent disease and injury, foster social justice and reduce health inequities at all levels of the social ecological framework – from the individual to organizations; from communities to macro-structures and policies.

-In the Health Behavior concentration, master’s students also gain practical, career-relevant, on-the-ground experience through a unique year-long, mentored capstone group project with a community partner organization.
+In the Health Behavior concentration, master’s students gain practical, career-relevant, on-the-ground experience through a mentored summer practicum and a capstone group project working with a community partner organization.

 Course Requirements